darknite12/jenkins-withdocker/README.md

 docker service create --name jenkins -p 8080:8080 -p 50000:50000 --replicas=1 --mount type=volume,src=jenkins_home,dst=/var/jenkins_home --mount type=bind,source=/var/run/docker.sock,destination=/var/run/docker.sock dockerhubusername/jenkins-withdocker
 ```

 NOTE: the mount of type bind must be used.
+Also note that the version that is installed in the Dockerfile should be compatible with the version the docker host is using.

 ## References
 [~jpetazzo/Using Docker-in-Docker for your CI or testing environment?
 Think twice](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) - This was the first useful link that guided me to the idea of running docker commands in Jenkins